Venus Fly Trap Palythoa Coral

 Size:

-Venus Fly Trap Palythoa – Large Green Heads | Aquaculture Coral
+Venus Fly Trap Palythoa – Large Green Heads | coralSLover® Aquaculture Coral

-Classification: High-End / Collector Palythoa
+Classification: High-End Palythoa Coral/ Collector Palythoa

 Vibrant biodiversity to your marine aquarium with the Venus Fly Trap Palythoa from coralSLover® aquaculture farms.
 Known for their large green heads and captivating, intricate patterns, these corals create a stunning visual impact natural structure and movement to any reef display.

 This slow-growing, hardy Palythoa is ideal for both beginner and experienced aquarists, thriving in a variety of lighting and flow conditions.
-Each specimen is carefully aquacultured to ensure resiliency, health, and long-term success in your aquarium.
+Each specimen is aquacultured to ensure health, and long-term success in your aquarium.

 Free Shipping: When qualified